jtpio/jupytercon-2023-jupyterlite/index.md

 ---

-# Adding notebooks, files and static assets
+# :notebook: Adding notebooks, files and static assets

 Create a `notebooks` folder and add a notebook and a CSV file: